At Conisus LLC, we’re committed to protecting and respecting your privacy.

 TRANSFERRING YOUR INFORMATION OUTSIDE OF THE UNITED STATES

-As part of the services offered to you through our websites, portals, or other platforms, the information which you provide to us may be transferred to countries outside the United States (U.S.A).
+As part of the services offered to you through our websites, portals, or other platforms, the information which you provide to us may be transferred to countries outside the United States of America (U.S.A).
 By way of example, this may happen if any of our servers are from time to time located in a country outside of the U.S.A.
 These countries may not have similar data protection laws to the U.S.A. or European Union.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the U.S.A. in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 If you use our services while you are outside the U.S.A., your information may be transferred outside the U.S.A. in order to provide you with those services.